theluigi/CS344-Project3/README.md

 You will be graded on (1) following the spec, (2) getting everything to work, (3) interface style, (4) user experience style, (5) code style -- don't forget to lint your html and javascript, (6) consistency in code, (7) consistency in github commits, (8) intangible creative aspects.

 Post a link to your github repo.

+--

+This project gave me a lot of trouble.
+I spent a lot of time on it, but couldn't figure it out.
+I gave it my best shot...